Eternal Call: Season 1

 In addition to portraying the initial days of the Great Patriotic War, the first season delves into the experiences of Semyon Savelyev and Kiryan Inyutin as they bravely venture to the front lines.
 Meanwhile, Yakov Aleynikov and Polycarp Kruzhilin, who have endured significant hardships prior to the war, find themselves confronted with intricate interpersonal challenges.
 Despite their past friendship being strained, the trials and tribulations of war serve as a catalyst for the restoration of their once-close bond.

 The heroes of the movie focus all their efforts on restoring and launching a military plant in Shantarsk, which is responsible for supplying weapons to the front lines.
 The plant had to be evacuated due to the ongoing conflict, but now the heroes are determined to bring it back to its former glory and resume its crucial role in supporting the front.

-The eleventh and twelfth episodes of this gripping tale delve into the dramatic events that unfolded during the initial months of the Great Patriotic War, chronicling the relentless fight against the encroaching Nazi invaders near Moscow.
-Taking center stage is the awe-inspiring and self-sacrificing battle waged on the home front, where the unwavering determination to secure victory becomes the driving force behind the tireless efforts to supply the front lines with much-needed ammunition and the nation with an abundance of sustenance.
-This concerted endeavor is marked by a resounding chorus of voices, emanating from every corner of society, proclaiming the resolute rallying cry: "All for the front!
+The eleventh and twelfth episodes of this tale delve into the events that unfolded during the initial months of the Great Patriotic War, chronicling the fight against the encroaching Nazi invaders near Moscow.
+Taking center stage is the battle waged on the home front, where the determination to secure victory becomes the driving force behind the tireless efforts to supply the front lines with much-needed ammunition and the nation with an abundance of sustenance.
+This concerted endeavor is marked by a chorus of voices, emanating from every corner of society, proclaiming the resolute rallying cry: "All for the front!
 Everything for victory!"
 From the youngest to the oldest, individuals of all ages and walks of life unite in solidarity, ceaselessly toiling towards a shared goal – ensuring the triumph of their beloved homeland.